 From basic cyber hygiene to higher aptitude levels and advanced security operations, CMMC builds upon existing frameworks and standards to create one maturity model.
 Here is an overview of the processes and practices of individual levels.

-Level 1: Basic Cyber Hygiene – This is foundational and minimum CMMC certification levels.
+Level 1: Basic Cyber Hygiene – This is a foundational and minimum CMMC certification level.
 It is centered around protecting FCI, government information not intended for public release.
 Primarily, it requires an organization to use antivirus software and sanitize or destroy media featuring FCI before disposal.

 Level 2: Intermediate Cyber Hygiene – At this level, contractors are expected to establish and document information on the best cybersecurity practices and policies.
 During the evaluation, a contractor or company should have an approach encompassing all activities to protect any CUI.